-Use Jupyter Notebooks to hunt for security threats
+Use Jupyter notebooks to hunt for security threats

 The foundation of Azure Sentinel is the data store; it combines high performance querying, dynamic schema, and scales to massive data volumes.
-The Azure Sentinel portal and all Azure Sentinel tools use a common API to access this data store.
+The Azure portal and all Azure Sentinel tools use a common API to access this data store.
 The same API is also available for external tools such as Jupyter notebooks and Python.
 While many common tasks can be carried out in the portal, Jupyter extends the scope of what you can do with this data.
 It combines full programmability with a huge collection of libraries for machine learning, visualization, and data analysis.
 These attributes make Jupyter a compelling tool for security investigation and hunting.

-We've integrated the Jupyter experience into the Azure Sentinel portal, making it easy for you to create and execute notebooks to analyze your data.
+We've integrated the Jupyter experience into the Azure portal, making it easy for you to create and run notebooks to analyze your data.
 The Kqlmagic library provides the glue that lets you take queries from Azure Sentinel and run them directly inside a notebook.
 Queries use the Kusto Query Language.
 Several notebooks, developed by some of Microsoft's security analysts, are packaged with Azure Sentinel.
 Some of these notebooks are built for a specific scenario and can be used as-is.
 Others are intended as samples to illustrate techniques and features that you can copy or adapt for use in your own notebooks.
 Other notebooks may also be imported from the Azure Sentinel community GitHub.

 The integrated Jupyter experience uses Azure Notebooks to store, share, and execute notebooks.
-You can also run these notebooks locally (if you have a Python environment and Jupyter on your computer) or in other JupterHub environments such as Azure Databricks.
+You can also run these notebooks locally if you have a Python environment and Jupyter on your computer, or in other JupterHub environments such as Azure Databricks.

 Notebooks have two components:

-- the browser-based interface where you enter and run queries and code, and where the results of the execution are displayed.
+- The browser-based interface where you enter and run queries and code, and where the results of the execution are displayed.

-- a kernel that is responsible for parsing and executing the code itself.
+- A kernel that is responsible for parsing and executing the code itself.

-- visualizations and graphics
+- Visualizations and graphics

-- data processing and analysis
+- Data processing and analysis

-- statistics and numerical computing
+- Statistics and numerical computing

-- machine learning and deep learning
+- Machine learning and deep learning

 We've also released some open-source Jupyter security tools in a package named msticpy.
 This package is used in many of the included notebooks.
 Msticpy tools are designed specifically to help with creating notebooks for hunting and investigation and we're actively working on new features and improvements.